Ewan-D/_vsDyslexior/src/posts/start.md

 turn pulling a woollen throw about me that is ever to slightly to small and the movement leaves my feet open to the cold.
 I groan and wrinkling my noes in defiance I squint at the red numbers of the beside alarm clock and vaguely start to do some calculating fighting inwardly all the while.
-Coffee, glasses work - whats the order again?
+Coffee, glasses, work, brush teeth - whats the order again?

-This is it folks - a free and rambling start to a blog about, about - wait, what is this blog about again?
+This is it folks - welcome to a rambling start to a blog about, about - wait, what is this blog about again?

-Forget it, it is too early to call; and anyway I don't think that it matters.No, I think lets just have some music... press play.
+Forget it, it is too early to call; and anyway I don't think that it matters.
+No, lets just have some music... press play.

 <audio id="song"><source src="{{ '/posts/plinkReverse.mp3' | url }}"/></audio>